Watchman Trail Log:

 Final Thoughts on Watchman Trail

+The Watchman Trail isn’t one of the top ten most epic hikes in Utah by an stretch of the imagination, but, mile for mile, it’s one of the most beautiful hike in Zion.
 When the Watchman Trail was conceived, the plan was for it to go all the way up Watchman Tower.
 There is even a faint trail that leads to a chute where a set of ladders were put in.
 There are people who say the trail was too difficult to complete, but maybe it’s for the best.
-Imagine the zoo at Angels Landing clamoring up and down ladders.
-Perhaps it’s better as the gateway trail that gets you into hiking at Zion.
+Imagine the zoo at Angels Landing clamoring up and down those ladders.
+I think Watchman Trail is better as introductory hike that gets you into exploring Zion.

 Sure, there are a lot of little trails in Zion but would you really call them hikes?
 You can reach the end of the Archaeology Trail in ten minutes if you don’t stop to read about the prehistoric sites.
 You take your car up highway 9 to climb out of the canyon and then hike the mesa top on the Canyon Overlook Trail.
 That’s another 10-minute walk that gives you amazing views but it’s a very short hike and you have to deal with the logistics of passing the gate and finding parking at the trailhead.
 You can also walk arbitrarily down the Archaeology Trail on the Virgin River all the way to the junction with Hwy 9 if you want.
 If you’re absolutely not a hiker these would be great ways to stretch your legs at Zion Park.
 If you want a hike with a little elevation gain, one where you earn your views, then the Watchman Trail might be just thing you are looking for.